Part 3, Chapter 18: Manual Attachment II

 IHS/BIA Area Directors and appropriate Education line official(s) shall develop a joint Area level workplan, within 60 days of the approval of the Central Office OMAP, which will identify specific organizational problems, resources, and programs within that jurisdiction.

 The BIA Agency and Education Superintendents and IHS Service Unit Directors are directed to cooperate fully with tribal requests pursuant to Pub.
 L. 99-570, Section 4206, in the development of a Tribal Action Plan (TAP) and shall enter into an agreement with the tribe for the implementation of the TAP within funding constraints and program regulations.

-IF the tribal government does not initiate a tribal resolution to write a TAP within 90 days after publication of this MOA, the BIA/IHS shall develop a Local Action Plan (LAP).
-The IHS will take the lead in the development if the LAP unless the Service Unit is contracted, in which cases the BIA will become the lead Agency.
+If the tribal government does not initiate a tribal resolution to write a TAP within 90 days after publication of this MOA, the BIA/IHS shall develop a Local Action Plan (LAP).
+The IHS will take the lead in the development of the LAP unless the Service Unit is contracted, in which cases the BIA will become the lead Agency.
 Details are to be defined in the Area workplan.